rahuljadhwani/UP42-APITests/README.md

 ****************************************************************************

-How to use this framework?
+How to run this framework?
-Please make sure you have Java and Maven installed in your system.
+> Please make sure you have Java and Maven installed in your system.

-1. Clone the repository to your workspace.
+Clone this repository to your workspace.

-2. Open pom.xml in your Java IDE as a maven project
+1. Open pom.xml in your Java IDE as a maven project.
+2. Refresh Maven/ download all dependencies.
 3. Run the testng.xml file.

 OR

-2. Maven surefire plugin is also configured to run testng.xml file
+Maven surefire plugin inside pom.xml is also configured to run this testng.xml file:
-3. So, Open Terminal in project folder where pom.xml is present and then run this command "mvn clean test"
+1. For this, Open Terminal in project folder where pom.xml is present and then run this command "mvn clean test"

 ******************************************************************************